Silin159/PARG/README.md

 # PARG
-This is the code for paper [Paraphrase augmented task-oriented dialog generation](https://arxiv.org/abs/2004.07462).
+This is the code for paper [Paraphrase Augmented Task-Oriented Dialog Generation](https://arxiv.org/abs/2004.07462).

 If you use any source code or dataset included in this repo in your work, please cite this paper: